Our fees are among the lowest in the country

 You can check whether you currently have death cover in Member Online.

-If you are diagnosed with a terminal illness, you may be able to access your account balance and any insurance you have with an Accumulation account.
+If you are diagnosed with a terminal illness, you may be able to access your account balance and any insurance you have.

 To make a claim, send us a completed Terminal Medical Condition Claim form (found at the back of the Claiming a Terminal Medical Condition Benefit factsheet (pdf)).